zc/cimaa/src/zc/cimaa/agent.rst

 retry_interval
   How quickly to retry.
 Defaults to 1.

+thresholds
+  Threshold tests for metrics reporter by the check.

-(In the future, we might add additional options for accessing sockets rather than running commands, for setting metrics thresholds, etc.)
+(In the future, we might add additional options for accessing sockets rather than running commands, etc.)

 Now, let's create an agent: